geraldMaboshe/Code_of_Conduct/Code_of_Conduct.md

 -   Public or private harassment
 -   Publishing others' private information, such as a physical or electronic address, without explicit permission

+##Breaking the rules
+Those who break the rules shall be banned from all community activities